 Years of project management experience provide the foundation for her ability to organize and articulate project components on paper.
 She assists clients in shaping their proposals to respond to funders’ goals and objectives, and in articulating the impact and research basis upon which their proposed project is built.
 She is also experienced in developing project budgets, budget justifications, data management plans, and facilities descriptions.

 Liv finds all stages of the writing process—from conducting literature reviews or needs assessments, to organizing concepts on paper, to the final proofreading—challenging and fulfilling.

 In her spare time, she enjoys horseback riding, gardening, and spending time with her husband and young son.
 She holds a BA in Environmental Studies from Mount Holyoke College, and a masters in Geography from Pennsylvania State University.

-David lives in Portland, ME.
+David specializes in evaluation services.
 He holds a BS in Leadership and Organizational Studies and a MBA in Sustainability, and has pursued a passion for community-based change initiatives for many years.

 In 2011, David co-founded and launched a local food distribution business called Diggit Local, which helped extend farmers markets for Massachusetts producers and introduce new consumers to locally grown produce.

 In 2007, he co-led the effort to develop the Portland Food Co-op (PFC), culminating in the opening of its new retail space on Congress street in Portland, ME in 2014.
 As PFC president, David facilitated the board’s transition from an operational board to a governance board, and he continues to support strategic planning and development efforts.